Love is in the air... and the eyes.

 - There's the platonic (if Ho Yay-inducing) version: Dean and Castiel have been sharing long and tension-filled gazes since their first confrontation.
 At first it's just because Dean's rather aggressive and Cas, being an angel, has no idea about little things like how long it's appropriate to stare into someone's eyes, but they keep doing it.
 It eventually became so blatant that when Castiel gives him a dirty look after Dean's near-betrayal to the Angels, Dean lampshades it by joking "Gee, Cas.
 Last time somebody looked at me like that — I got laid".

 - Mad Men: This is combined with the Longing Look at the end of "The Rejected."
 Peggy and Pete lock eyes wistfully as they each follow their separate paths (her with new counterculture friends, him with businessmen in suits).
 However, you can tell there's always going to be a bit of longing and a "what could have been" vibe between them, even though neither one wants to travel down that path again.

-- Star Trek: The Original Series: Kirk and Spock do the platonic version of this all. the. damn. time.
+- Star Trek: The Original Series: Kirk and Spock do this all. the. damn. time.
 In the episode "Miri," they held each others' gaze for a full twelve seconds, in complete silence, as the camera flicked back and forth between closeups of their faces.
 They're still doing the exact same thing twenty years later in The Undiscovered Country, when Kirk whispers in Spock's ear and then pulls away just far enough to lock gazes with him.

 - Kirk and McCoy engage in the purely platonic "meaningful look" variant when they drop the friendly banter and display the fact that they are rock-solid best friends.